Leonard2GG/Flick/README.md

-# Flick
+# flick

-A movie aplication
+A new Flutter project.